Lessing J. Rosenwald: Political activities

 Rosenwald was the best known Jewish supporter of the America First Committee, which advocated American neutrality in World War II before the attack on Pearl Harbor, and was led by his successor at Sears-Roebuck and lifelong friend Robert E. Wood.
-Just three months after its founding, he resigned from the committee's board in December 1940 over concerns about anti-Semitism.
+Just three months after its founding, he resigned from the committee's board in December 1940 over concerns about antisemitism.
 He became director of the Bureau of Industrial Conservation in the War Production Board during World War II.

 In 1943, Rosenwald accepted the invitation to become President of the American Council for Judaism, an association of anti-Zionist Reform Jews, a position he held until 1955; after that he remained chairman of the board.
 During this time, Rosenwald was also active in rescue efforts of European Jews, and urged the United States to admit large numbers of refugees, both Jew and Gentile.

 International renown

 Lessing J. Rosenwald's importance as a rare book collector and donor to the Library of Congress is featured in David Baldacci's novel, The Camel Club, London (Pan Books) 2006, p.
 164 ff.

+In 1971 he was honored with the Sir Thomas More Medal for Book Collecting, "Private Collecting for the Public Good," by the University of San Francisco Gleeson Library and the Gleeson Library Associates.